beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Usually, you can treat torticollis by applying a heat pack, pain relief and massaging your neck.
+Usually, you can treat torticollis by applying a heat pack and massaging your neck.

-If your baby has torticollis, get advice on how to position them during feeding and sleeping.
+If your baby has torticollis, ask for advice on how to position them during feeding and sleeping.
 You can also learn how to gently move their head to encourage the neck to stretch.

 If you have torticollis, try to keep active and move your neck as normally as possible.
-Move your head and neck naturally to help prevent it from stiffening up.
+Move your head and neck naturally to help prevent additional stiffness.

-If your torticollis doesn’t improve, if you’re worried, or if you have other symptoms together with torticollis, see your physiotherapist or doctor for further investigations.
+If your symptoms don’t improve, you’re worried or if you have other symptoms together with torticollis, see your physiotherapist or doctor for further advice.

 To reduce your risk of neck pain, try these tips: